willprice/two-stream-action-cnn-analysis-thesis/thesis.md

   We show that attention maps generated from the temporal stream highlight salient regions over a temporal window determined by the network input.
-We extend EBP on the temporal stream to produce attention maps on a per frame basis by using a sliding window approach to select the inputs frames from which an input to the network is derived producing a sequence of attention maps from which we can determine attention changes after sliding the temporal window.
+We extend EBP on the temporal stream to produce attention maps on a per frame basis.
+We use a sliding window approach to produce a sequence of attention maps from which we can determine attention changes after sliding the temporal window.

-  We analyse the attention maps to determine features learnt by the network, whilst also finding that contrastive EBP produces noisy attention maps for the spatial network, and to a lesser extent the temporal network despite producing superior performance on object detection CNNs as shown by Zhang \etal{}.
+  We analyse the learnt features in the network, and study the attention maps over a sequence of frames.
+We assess the jitter in the attention maps over time, quantitively and qualitaitvely, and compare the attention location to a proxy location estimated by wearable gaze on BEOID.

+  The thesis concludes with a summary of contributions and a direction into future work.

 bibliography: ~/references.bib
 keywords: